EPCCed/archer-gpu-course/applications-two-day/section-2.03/README.md

 If we parallelised both loops, we would have 512 x 512 = 262,144 threads (1024 blocks).
 This is much better.
-We now have a chance to emply many SMs.
+We now have a chance to employ many SMs.

 ## Memory usage